anushkundu/Churn-Prediction/README.md

-# Churn-Prediction
-Telecom Customer Churn Prediction Using Machine Learning!
+# Telecom Customer Churn Prediction Using Machine Learning!

 The **Telco Customer Churn Dataset** is commonly used for predicting customer retention in the telecommunications industry.
 Here’s a breakdown of the dataset and its significance: